Sing The Body Electric Collection 2

 Yes, we welcome resting at any point while you’re in Undershed.
 There is seating in both the welcome area and in the exhibition space.
 There are also yoga mats and blankets should you need to lie down at any point - and please speak to the Gallery Assistants if so.

-If you are more than 20 minutes late, you will not be allowed into the exhibition.
+If you are more than 20 minutes late, you will not be able to entre the exhibition.
 So please arrive just before the time stated on your ticket.

 Don't worry, if the artworks use unfamiliar technologies, the Gallery Assistants will always be there to help you work out what to do.